wp-plugins/jigoshop-custom-payment-gateway/readme.txt

 3. Navigate to `Jigoshop > Settings > Payment Gateways` to see your new payment gateway.

 == Changelog ==

+= 1.0.1 =
+* Fixed spelling error for one filter and added icon filter to readme

 = 1.0 =
 * Initial release.